 “The most common illnesses you are going to get from a farmers’ market are the same illnesses you would get from a person,” says McFarland Clinic Adult Medicine physician Jennifer Killion, MD.
 “Viruses are most common (colds and gastroenteritis) and are transmitted by putting them in our mouths.
 Lack of places to wash your hands and eating food handled by other people can spread viruses.”

 Following these food safety guidelines can help keep you and your family illness free.

 Buying locally grown vegetables during primary growing seasons allows for best quality.
 When purchasing produce, look for vendors who practice safe food handling, storage and transportation.
+This includes: